 Avoid the dangerous court dismissal decisions for lack of jurisdiction.
-There are specific civilian board of contract appeals rules of procedure that allow CBCA administrative judges to hear an appeal from a federal agency’s final decision.
-Our government contracts and Washington DC CBCA lawyers have decades of experience with government contract litigation and appeals.
+There are specific civilian board of contract appeals rules of procedure that allow administrative judges to hear an appeal from a federal agency’s final decision.
+Watson’s government contracts attorneys and Washington DC CBCA lawyers have decades of experience with government contract litigation and appeals.
 The law firm helps resolve disputes between government contractors and the agency before or Evan after litigation.

 Civilian Board of Contract Appeals CBCA Legal Services